Vibrational response functions for multidimensional electronic spectroscopy in non-adiabatic models: Main results

 \section{Main results}

-The central result in the present article is represented by the time propagators between the excited states belonging to the subspace $\mathcal{S}_e$.
-Such propagators are expressed as a series of contributions, each one corresponding to a given order in the non-adiabatic interaction term $V$.
-The approach applies both to single- and to multi-time propagators, from which we derive respectively linear- and non-linear response functions.
+The central result of the present article is represented by the time propagators between the excited states belonging to the subspace $\mathcal{S}_e$. { This, result is then used to derive the expressions of the linear and nonlinear response functions.
+In the following, we present a brief discursive description of the method (Subsec. \ref{subsec:1}), followed by the presentation of the final expressions (Subsecs. \ref{subsec:2}--\ref{subsec:3}).
+The formal derivations of the results are presented in Section IV.